 And he did.
 Although one can make cupric sulfate pentahydrate by the simple combination of copper, sulfuric acid, and water,

 Cu + H2SO4 + 5 H2O → CuSO4•5H2O + H2↑

 This reaction reads: cuprous oxide plus dimethylsulfate yields dimethylether plus cuprous sulfate.
-I’d been wrong.
-And what was worse, I had questioned his knowledge as an instructor although that was not my intent nor did he accuse me of it.
+Admittedly an obscure reaction, still I had been wrong.
+And what was worse, I had questioned his capability as an instructor although that was not my intent nor did he accuse me of it.
 I felt pretty foolish.
 I acknowledged what he said.
 We never discussed the matter again.

 But just how wrong was I?

 First, this was an introductory chemistry course.
-The chemistry knowledge I had was all gained by my own effort.
-Then, too, cuprous sulfate is a most unusual compound of limited use.
+The chemistry knowledge I had was all gained through my own effort.
+Then, too, cuprous sulfate is a most unusual compound of limited use, most unusual.
 Although it can be stored in an anhydrous condition, it is not stable in the presence of moisture or of heat.
-You are quite unlikely to find it on any laboratory shelf.
+You are quite unlikely to find it on any laboratory shelf!

 Sadly, my instructor was informed he would not be given tenure.
-When I found this out, I felt guilty, thinking somehow I may have contributed to his departure.
-I’ve often wondered what ever became of this fellow.
+He was, in effect, fired.
+When I found this out, I felt SO guilty, thinking I might somehow have contributed to his departure.
+I often wonder whatever became of this fellow.
 Likely he went to a less demanding school.
 But I still do not know.
 Maybe I never will.

 Note: You might also enjoy Parametric Equations: I Corrected the Text Book